In today's article, I will talk about the following:

 • I am very high on ownership

-• I am an expert at execution.
+• I am an execution expert.
 (You can be too)

 • I am not an extraordinarily creative or innovative person.